 If you have employees, most states require you to carry workers’ compensation insurance, which provides benefits for work-related disabilities.
 Workers’ compensation requirements vary by state.

 Disability insurance covers only injuries or illnesses that occur outside of the workplace.
 Workers' comp disability insurance provides benefits only for injuries and illnesses that are work-related.
 The benefits include funds to pay for medical care, as well as for lost wages (typically two-thirds of normal pay).

-Workers’ comp disability coverage will generally pay less than short-term disability insurance (roughly 66 percent of pay vs. 80 percent of pay).
+Workers’ comp disability coverage will generally pay less than short-term disability insurance (roughly 66% of pay vs. 80% of pay).
 But it pays roughly the same percentage as does long-term disability, but for a shorter period (unless the employee is declared permanently disabled).